 What is Kahunui?

-Built on the philosophy of education by enquiry, the Kahunui Programme is a month-long residential experience.
-Run by a dedicated team of eight academic/outdoor instructors and three ground staff, Kahunui welcomes groups of approximately 24 girls in a number of intakes throughout the year.
+Run by a dedicated team of academic/outdoor instructors ground staff, Kahunui welcomes groups of approximately 24 Year 10 students in a number of intakes across the course of the year.

 Preparing for Kahunui